flemay/envvars/README.md

 $ envvars --help
 ```

-## Principles
+## Guidelines

-Envvars has strict rules which follows some principles.

 ### Documentation is your best friend

-Envvars forces you to have `desc` for your environment variables and tags.
-This helps anyone new to the project, or juggling with many projects at once, to understand every environment variable, and tag, as long as its `desc` is meaningful.
+The field `desc` should be used if the name of the tag or environment variable is not self-explanatory.
+This helps anyone new to the project, or juggling with many projects at once, to understand every environment variable, and tag.

-### You ain't gonna need it

-Envvars will complain if a tag is declared but not being used by an environment variable.
-It will also throw an error if an environment variable uses a tag that is not declared.
-Lastly, it will not like it if a tag passed as parameter to a CLI command does not exist in the declaration file.
-All of this helps to prevent issues down the track.

 ## The 3 Musketeers